mattsc/AI-demos/README.md

 Wesnoth AI Modification Demonstration Scenarios

+NOTE: Compatible only with Wesnoth 1.11.2 and later!

 Home of the formidable Freelands Side 1 Grunt Rush AI, "Fred", and his little brother, the generic rushing AI "Ron"!

 Many other wondrous AIs can also be found within this add-on!